 In 2007, Paul Cripps of Amazonas Explorer teamed up with a non-profit group in Peru called ECOAN (Association of Andean Ecosystems) to promote a project that began to restore these ancient forests.
 Working with native communities that still speak the Incas' ancient language of Quechua and in an area of the Peruvian Andes, ECOAN and other partner organizations began a program of Queuña forest restoration that is continuing today.

 In 2014, to celebrate the United Nations climate change meetings in Lima, the collaborators created Queuña Raymi - "The Festival of the Queuña Tree."
 Soon afterwards, on November 29th 2014 and together with over 1,000 helpers, they managed to plant an amazing 57,100 native Queuña Trees in one big day of tree planting.
+During the 2017-2018 year, they returned to plant 89,600 trees.
 However, there is plenty of unrestored (meaning stripped) habitat in which to continue the restoration project, which helps local communities by creating a sustainable supply of wood and also by helping to restore the watershed and reduce the erosion of topsoil.

 Questions & Answers with Paul Cripps, CEO of Amazonas Explorer, an adventure company located in Cusco, Peru that is helping to spearhead this effort:

 As the only Peruvian member of www.onepercentfortheplanet.org, we donate 1% of our turnover (not profit - yes turnover!) to projects to help combat climate change and to help create a sustainable world.
 We've been planting trees since 2007 and with the help of friends from all over the world, we've personally been involved in planting over 500,000 trees.
 The goal is one million trees by 2020--so we have a way to go!

 Where do the trees to be planted come from?